diablodale/dp.docs/docs/_max/attributes/pointcloud.md

   W is always 1.0.
 This format is often useful when transforming the pointcloud with matrix math or OpenGL shaders.

-> :warning: Pointcloud output requires the optional fifth outlet enabled
+> ⚠️ Pointcloud output requires the optional fifth outlet enabled
 > with the plugin argument [`gldepth`](#pointcloud-outlet).

 The matrix output on this fifth outlet is a jitter matrix having